3.3. Sources of Criminal Law: Federal and State Constitutions

 Eighth Amendment Limitations

 Legislatures cannot make laws that make the punishment for a crime “cruel or unusual.”
 This means that punishments cannot be either barbaric (causing needless pain) or disproportionate (i.e., too severe to fit the crime).
 In addition to the prohibition against cruel and unusual punishment, the Eighth Amendment also prohibits the imposition of excessive bail and excessive fines.
 The Court has dealt with excessive fines in terms of whether the fine is disproportionate to the crime.
 See, e.g., Timbs v.
-Indiana (above) (forfeiting defendant’s $42,000 land rover was excessive compared to the maximum fine he could get for his crime ($10,000.)
+Indiana (above) (forfeiting the defendant’s $42,000 Land Rover was excessive compared to the maximum fine he could get for his crime ($10,000.)
 The prohibition against excessive bail does not mean that courts must set bail in every case, but rather, when courts do set bail, it must not be excessive.
 Bail is excessive when it is an amount more than necessary to assure the defendant’s reappearance.
 Stack v.
 Boyle, 342 U.S. 1 (1951). *

 Fourteenth Amendment limitations

-The Fourteenth Amendment mandates that states do not deny their citizen’s due process of law.
+The Fourteenth Amendment mandates that states do not deny their citizens due process of law.
 Due process can be summarized as making sure that the government treats people fairly.
 Part of fairness is giving people fair warning as to what behaviors are permitted and what behaviors are not permitted—putting people on notice of what the law is.
 Thus, legislators must be very careful when making new laws.
-They cannot make laws that are so poorly drafted such that a person of ordinary intelligence would not understand the law or that would allow police too much discretion in how they will interpret and apply the law because such a law would be considered void for vagueness.
+They cannot make laws that are so poorly drafted that a person of ordinary intelligence would not understand the law or that would allow police too much discretion in how they will interpret and apply the law because such a law would be considered void for vagueness.

 The Fourteenth Amendment also guarantees equal protection of the law.
 Generally, legislatures cannot make laws that treat people differently unless the laws are rationally related to a legitimate government interest.
 When legislatures attempt to pass laws that treat people differently based on sex, then the court reviews the law with heightened scrutiny — the law must be designed to achieve an important government interest and the differential treatment must be based on an actual physiological difference between the sexes and not based on archaic stereotypes.
-When legislatures attempt to pass laws that treat people differently based upon their race or ethnicity, then they have to have even a more compelling reason to do so, and even then, the courts, employing “strict scrutiny” are likely to declare such laws unconstitutional.
+When legislatures attempt to pass laws that treat people differently based on their race or ethnicity, then they have to have an even more compelling reason to do so, and even then, the courts, employing “strict scrutiny” are likely to declare such laws unconstitutional.

 Limitations Found in the “Penumbra” of the Constitution

-Sometimes the Constitution doesn’t explicitly state protection or right that the courts have nevertheless found to be inherent or found within the Constitution.
+Sometimes the Constitution doesn’t explicitly state protection or rights that the courts have nevertheless found to be inherent or found within the Constitution.
 Justice Douglas, writing the majority opinion in Griswold v.
 Connecticut, 381 U.S. 479 (1965), stated

 “[The] . . . specific guarantees in the Bill of Rights have penumbras, formed by emanations from those guarantees that help give them life and substance. … Various guarantees create zones of privacy.
 The right of association contained in the penumbra of the First Amendment is one, as we have seen.
 The Third Amendment in its prohibition against the quartering of soldiers ‘in any house’ in time of peace without the consent of the owner is another facet of that privacy.
 The Fourth Amendment explicitly affirms the ‘right of the people to be secure in their persons, houses, papers, and effects, against unreasonable searches and seizures.’
-The Fifth Amendment in its Self-Incrimination Clause enables the citizen to create a zone of privacy which government may not force him to surrender to his detriment.
+The Fifth Amendment in its Self-Incrimination Clause enables the citizen to create a zone of privacy in which the government may not force him to surrender to his detriment.
 The Ninth Amendment provides: ‘The enumeration in the Constitution, of certain rights, shall not be construed to deny or disparage others retained by the people.’

 The Fourth and Fifth Amendments were described … as protection against all governmental invasions ‘of the sanctity of a man’s home and the privacies of life.’
 We recently referred in Mapp v.
 Ohio, 367 U. S. 643, 656, to the Fourth Amendment as creating a ‘right to privacy, no less important than any other right carefully and particularly reserved to the people.’
 (Footnote omitted).”
 381 U.S. at 484-485.